German film eyes the big prize at Berlin festival

-BERLIN German drama "Barbara" is the critics' favorite to take away the Golden Bear for best picture at this year's Berlin film festival, in what would be the first home win since 2004.
+BERLIN German drama "Barbara" is the critics' favourite to take away the Golden Bear for best picture at this year's Berlin film festival, in what would be the first home win since 2004.

 The 10-day cinema showcase, which attracts thousands of journalists, critics and movie industry executives from around the world, ends on Saturday with an awards ceremony.